-At Moritz, Professor Walker teaches Civil Procedure, Constitutional Litigation, Legislation, and State and Local Government Law.
-He also co-directs the Moritz Washington, D.C., Summer Program at which he teaches a course entitled the Ethics of Washington Lawyering.
+At Moritz, Professor Walker teaches Civil Procedure, Constitutional Litigation, Legislation and Regulation, and State and Local Government Law.
+He also directs the Moritz Washington, D.C., Summer Program at which he teaches a course entitled the Ethics of Washington Lawyering.

 Professor Walker’s research focuses on administrative law, regulation, and law and policy at the agency level.
-His publications have appeared or are forthcoming in the Administrative Law Review, Fordham Law Review, George Washington Law Review, Minnesota Law Review, and Southern California Law Review, among others.
-His empirical study Inside Agency Statutory Interpretation was published in the Stanford Law Review in May 2015.
-The Administrative Conference of the United States (ACUS) commissioned a follow-up study focusing on federal agencies in the legislative process (final report here; recommendations as adopted by ACUS published at 80 Fed.
-Reg.
-78,161, 78,161-63 (Dec.
-16, 2015)).
+His publications have appeared or are forthcoming in the Michigan Law Review, Minnesota Law Review, Stanford Law Review, and University of Pennsylvania Law Review, among others.
+The Administrative Conference of the United States commissioned a follow-up study to his Stanford Law Review article, focusing on federal agencies in the legislative process (final report here; recommendations as adopted by the Conference published in the Federal Register here).

-Outside Moritz, Professor Walker serves as Council Member and Adjudication Committee Co-Chair of the American Bar Association’s Section on Administrative Law and Regulatory Practice and as a member of the Ohio State Bar Association’s Administrative Agency Law Specialty Board.
+Outside Moritz, Professor Walker serves as one of forty Public Members of the Administrative Conference of the United States, as a Council Member and Adjudication Committee Co-Chair of the American Bar Association’s Section on Administrative Law and Regulatory Practice, and as a member of the Ohio State Bar Association’s Administrative Agency Law Specialty Board.
 He is also a regular blogger at the Yale Journal on Regulation and the Section Editor for Jotwell’s Administrative Law Section.